Arixcel Explorer is an advanced tool for reviewing formulae in Excel.

-- When you are navigating between cells, the formula remains displayed on the screen and the relevant parts are highlighted.
+- When you are navigating between cells, the formula remains displayed on the screen and its relevant parts are highlighted.
 This helps in understanding its logic.

 - Functions that return cell references, such as OFFSET, INDEX and INDIRECT are automatically evaluated to their target locations.

 - You can view the full structure of nested functions inside a formula and their resulting values.
-Logical choices by any IF or CHOOSE functions are made clear.
+Logical choices of any IF or CHOOSE functions are made clear.